Matthew Orsini: Life

 More recent research has cast doubt on this traditional account: Matthew was most likely from Monopoli in Apulia, and appears to have been unrelated to Margaritus.
-Even his surname, Orsini, is only attested for his descendants and not himself, and it remains unclear how it became associated with his family.
-The Aragonese version of the Chronicle of the Morea offers an alternative background, reporting that Maio had been expelled from Monopoli, fled to Cephalonia, and married the daughter of the local Byzantine governor before extending his rule over the neighbouring islands.
-While previous scholars dismissed this version, it may have been closer to reality according to the historian Andreas Kiesewetter.
+Even his supposed surname, Orsini, is not attested in any primary sources, either for himself or any of his descendants, and modern historians have denied it's historicity, viewing it as pure conjecture on Hopf's part.
+The Aragonese version of the Chronicle of the Morea offers an alternative background, reporting that Maio was a simple (but respected amongst his peers) swine herder who, after a clash with local authorities, had been expelled from Monopoli and fled to Cephalonia with his followers, where he married the daughter of the local Byzantine governor before extending his rule over the neighbouring islands.
+While previous scholars dismissed this version, it may have been closer to reality according to the historian Andreas Kiesewetter, while it is also partially confirmed by another source, the Breve Chronicon de Rebus Siculis, where Matthew is mentioned as "Apulus, de civitate Monopoli".
+As historian Brendan Oswald has also pointed out, this ignoble origin for Matthew and his dynasty might also explain the lack of a family name in sources, and their mention simply with their title, as "de Cefalonia".

 Kiesewetter suggests that Matthew became master of the islands as late as 1206, following the collapse of the Byzantine Empire due to the Fourth Crusade in 1204.

-Following the partition of the Byzantine Empire by the participants of the Fourth Crusade in 1204, the Ionian Islands, including those ruled by Matthew, were assigned to the Republic of Venice.
+Following the partition of the Byzantine Empire by the participants of the Fourth Crusade in 1204, the Ionian Islands, including those ruled by Matthew, were actually assigned to the Republic of Venice.
 In 1205, Venice proceeded to occupy Corfu, the largest of the Ionian Islands, which was ruled by the Genoese pirate Leone Vetrano.
 To insure himself against a similar fate, in 1207 Matthew placed himself and his domains under the authority of Pope Innocent III.
 Two years later, however, Matthew accommodated himself with Venice, acknowledging the Republic's suzerainty.
 However, this information is reported by Venetian chroniclers of the 14th and 15th centuries, so that its veracity is unverifiable; at any rate, as Kiesewetter notes, the Venetian loss of Corfu in 1210 would have made any Venetian connection less attractive to Matthew.
 Indeed, it appears that during the same period he placed himself under the suzerainty of the Latin Empire of Constantinople.
 After the death of Emperor Henry of Flanders in 1216, he sought protection from the Pope, while at the same time seeking close relations with Theodore Komnenos Doukas, the neighbouring Greek ruler of the Epirote mainland.
 These ties between the two were strengthened by the marriage of Matthew to a sister of Theodore in 1227.